 In 1965, Hassan declared a state of emergency and suspended parliament.

-In 1968, the first Mediterranean Film Festival was held in Tangier.
+In 1968, the first Mediterranean Film Festival was held in Tangier; it is now held in Tetouan.

 In 1969, the Spanish enclave of Ifni in the south was returned to Morocco.

-In 1971, there was a failed attempt to depose the king and establish a republic.
+In 1971, there was a failed attempt to depose King Hassan II and establish a republic.

-In 1972, there was a second failed attempt to depose the king and establish a republic.
+In 1972, there was a second failed attempt to depose King Hassan II and establish a republic.

 In 1973, the Polisario movement was formed, with the aim of establishing an independent state in the Spanish Sahara.

-On 6 November 1975, King Hassan asked for volunteers to cross into the Spanish Sahara in the "Green March".
+On 6 November 1975, King Hassan asked for volunteers to cross into the Spanish Sahara.
+Some 350,000 civilians were reported as being involved in the "Green March".

-In 1975, after Spain agreed to decolonise the territory and cede its control to Morocco and Mauritania, a guerrilla war broke out between those powers and some of the local inhabitants.
+In 1975, Spain agreed to decolonize the territory of Western Sahara and cede its control to Morocco and Mauritania, leading to a guerrilla war.

 In 1976, the Western Sahara War began, with the Polisario Front battling both Morocco and Mauritania.

-In 1979, Mauritania relinquished its claim to Western Sahara, but the war continued to rage.
+In 1979, Mauritania relinquished its claim to the area of Western Sahara, but the war continued.

-In 1982, the African Union admitted the Sahrawi Arab Democratic Republic without conducting a referendum of self-determination in the disputed territory of Western Sahara.
+In 1982, the African Union (then the Organisation of African Unity) admitted the Sahrawi Arab Democratic Republic without a referendum.

 In 1982, the first national festival of cinema was held in Rabat.